scanny/python-pptx/docs/user/autoshapes.rst

 The following code adds a rounded rectangle shape, one inch square, and positioned one inch from the top-left corner of the slide::

-    from pptx.constants import MSO_SHAPE
+    from pptx.enum.shapes import MSO_SHAPE

     left = top = width = height = Inches(1.0)
     shape = shapes.add_shape(
         MSO_SHAPE.ROUNDED_RECTANGLE, left, top, width, height
     )

-See :ref:`Auto Shape Types <MsoAutoShapeType>` for a list of all 182 auto shape types.
+See the :ref:`MsoAutoShapeType` enumeration page for a list of all 182 auto shape types.

 Adjusting an autoshape